MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

   - Use HSM backed Azure Key Vault SKU for application production environments.

 - Deploy a separate Azure Key Vault instance within each regional deployment stamp, providing fault isolation and performance benefits through localization, as well as navigating the scale limits imposed by a single key vault instance.
-  - Use a dedicated Azure Key Vault instance for AlwaysOn global resources.
+  - Use a dedicated Azure Key Vault instance for application global resources.

 - Follow a least privilege model by limiting authorization to permanently delete secrets, keys, and certificates to specialized custom Azure AD roles.